-- Be prepared to defend the reason you chose Calvin College, your major area of study and your awareness of the Grand Rapids, Michigan area.
+- Be prepared to defend the reason you chose Calvin University, your major area of study and your awareness of the Grand Rapids, Michigan area.

 - Officials are looking for evidence that you have strong ties to your own country.
 They want to verify that your time in the USA will be temporary—to study—and that you do plan to return to your own country when your education is complete.

-- Bring your Calvin College letter of admission, tuition information, test scores, and transcripts from all the schools you attended in your own country.
+- Bring your Calvin University letter of admission, tuition information, test scores, and transcripts from all the schools you attended in your own country.

-Carefully read all the information in the I-20 packet you receive from Calvin College.
+Carefully read all the information in the I-20 packet you receive from Calvin University.

 Students who currently have F-2 status